-- Other cookware that can scratch the glass are ceramic and stoneware that have unfinished, rough bases.
+- Other cookware that can scratch the glass is ceramic and stoneware that have unfinished, rough bases.
 Keep these instead for oven bakeware.

 - Avoid dragging heavy pots on the cooktop; rather lift and transfer to another area of the cooktop to reduce the risk of scratching.